stadub/wudt--Windows-USB-DVD-Download-Tool/README.md

 The following applications must be installed prior to installing the tool:

-•Microsoft .NET Framework v4.6.2 must be installed.
+*Microsoft .NET Framework v4.6.2 must be installed.
 It can be downloaded at https://www.microsoft.com/en-us/download/details.aspx?id=53344 .

-•Microsoft Image Mastering API v2 must be installed.
+*Microsoft Image Mastering API v2 must be installed.
 It can be downloaded at http://www.microsoft.com/downloads/details.aspx?FamilyId=B5F726F1-4ACE-455D-BAD7-ABC4DD2F147B&displaylang=en.

 ## 📈 Changelog